galaxyproject/training-material/topics/climate/tutorials/ocean-variables/tutorial.md

 > 8. In the pop-up screen go to the folder **ODV**, **galaxy**, **outputs**.
 > 9. In **Files of type** select `PNG (*.png *.PNG)` and **Save** then **OK** and **OK**.
 >
-> If, you want to have a visualisation of the Phosphate according to the depth, you can do the following.
+> If you want to have a visualisation of the Phosphate according to the depth, you can do the following.
 > 10. Go on the big **+** on the top left
-> 11. Select "1 STATION Window" in the new tab, in the plot press enter of your keyboard.
+> 11. Select "1 STATION Window" in the new tab, in the plot press enter on your keyboard.
 > 12. Same as before to save it, click right on the map and select **Save Plot As...**
 > 13. In **Files of type** select `PNG (*.png *.PNG)` and **Save** then **OK** and **OK**.
 >